 It is not the cheapest toothbrush nor is it the slimmest, but it is a fantastic allrounder generally available at a very reasonable price and frequently subject to offers that make it even more appealing.

 For us, here in 2017 it is the best brush you can buy.
-It scored 5/5 in our hands on Pro 6000 review.
+Due to recent price drops and changes in the Oral-B range it has been boosted to a 5/5 rating in our hands on Oral-B Pro 6500 Review.

 Best Electric Toothbrush: The Runners Up